noobyme/kobovncviewer/README.md

 ```
 Place the kobovnc file onto your kobo ereader drive, then use the location of the file to run.
 eg /mnt/onboard/kobovnc. the . before the / means current directory.
 Rename the file to kobovnc instead of kobovncrelease or kobovncdebug if need be.
 Edit the launchvnc file to include default parameters like host and password.
 The sleep gives time to allow wifi to connect

+To use the GUI, place the tgz into .kobo or use the zip and place the unzipped contents manually,

 For faster framerates, use USB networking (see https://www.mobileread.com/forums/showthread.php?t=254214).
 This isnt present on some devices, like Nia.